masaiful/masaity/src/posts/linking-headings.md

 description: 'Exploring the pattern of linking to headings in a document.'
 ---

-Recently, a co-worker asked me about the pattern of linking to headings as a fragment:
+Recently, a co-worker asked me about the pattern of linking to specific headings in a document:

 {% MdImg
   aspectRatio="6x4",